nhbain/Lens/tasks/story-list-feature-lens.md

 - **Dependencies:** STORY-LENS-005
 - **Technical Notes:** Store settings in separate config file in app data directory.

+#### 11. STORY-LENS-011: Dark OLED Luxury UI Redesign
+- **User Story:** As a user, I want a premium dark interface optimized for OLED displays so that the app feels luxurious and is easier on my eyes in low-light environments.
+- **Summary:** Redesign all UI components with a dark OLED luxury aesthetic featuring true blacks (#000000), cyan accent color (#00F0F4), premium typography (Satoshi font), subtle animations (150-200ms), and refined spacing.
+- **Acceptance Criteria:** All surfaces use true black or near-black backgrounds; cyan accent provides visual hierarchy; Satoshi font family used; WCAG AA contrast compliance; all existing functionality preserved; responsive design maintained.
+- **Dependencies:** None (purely visual changes, can be done in parallel with other work)
+- **Technical Notes:** CSS-only changes to 7 style files + font imports.
+No component logic changes required.
+Removes light mode in favor of dark-only premium theme.

 ## Implementation Order

 ```